 Email 2x more likely than exploits

 Even while fileless attacks are on the rise, email remains the #1 attempted entry point for attackers.
-Symantec says attacks by email are twice as likely as those from exploit kits (though they aren’t as successful), with 1 out of every 9 users encountering email malware in 2017.
+Symantec says attacks by email are twice as likely as those from exploit kits (though they aren’t as successful), with 1 out of every 9 users encountering email malware.

 Supply chain attacks on the rise

 When you look at who’s receiving all these malicious emails, some telling patterns begin to emerge.
 Increasingly, hackers are targeting specific types of industries believed to have more vulnerable systems.
 For example, Symantec found that 23.8% of surveyed users at wholesale trade companies have malicious emails sent to then, compared to only 14.4% of users at retail trade companies.
 This is also emblematic of a larger trend of hackers targeting supply chains: so-called “third-party” or “fourth-party” attacks that can disrupt not just a single business but many organizations down the chain.

 Symantec found that malicious attachments disguised as “bills” and “invoices” now make up 9.2% of all malicious emails.
 The reason?
 Users open them.
 Unsuspecting employees interact with these messages because the messages look like they’re legitimate.
 But in reality, the attachments infect the user’s computer as soon as they’re opened.
 (This underscores the importance of thorough cybersecurity training for employees.)
 “Package delivery” emails make up another 9.1% of disguised emails, followed by “scanned documents” at 8.4%.